The Best Small Towns & Villages to Visit in Niue

 Don’t miss the sea tracks to spectacular coastal formations like the Talava Arches and the Matapa Chasm, located at the back of the grassy parking area at the northern end of the village.
 There’s also the Hikutavake Sea Track, which provides access to some amazing pools for snorkelling.
 See 10 Best Sea Tracks on the West Coast of Niue for more information.

-That’s it for our guide to the best small towns and villages in Niue.
+That’s it for our guide to the best small villages in Niue.
 For more about Niue’s villages, check out more of our guides:

 Finally, if there’s anything we’ve missed, you’re likely to find it in Understanding the Niue Villages.